Skip to Main Content

 library catalog citation tool pop up window

-Finding the Quick Citation Generator in a Library Database
+Finding the Cite Button in a Library Database

 Different databases might put their Cite icons or links in different places.
 In an EBSCO database like Academic Search Premier, article records include a Cite option under the Tools menu on the right-hand side of the page: